Philip Sprint

 Philip Sprint (born 27 June 1993) is a German footballer who plays as a goalkeeper for Hertha BSC II.

 Career

+Club career

 Sprint made his professional debut for Hertha BSC on 12 August 2012, in a 2.
 Bundesliga match against FSV Frankfurt, coming on in the 50th minute for Marvin Knoll, after starting goalkeeper Sascha Burchert had been sent off.